 Although New York City is home to wonderful museums and cultural centers, destination day trips are a fun and easy way to give kids a change of scenery, while giving the whole fam the chance to explore nearby cities and towns.
 Maybe you have a touch of cabin fever, or just want to explore someplace new—either way, we've rounded up close-enough-to-home adventures for a quick trip out of the city.
 And the best part is, you don't even need a car!
 All of our picks are accessible by public transit, so no need to wrestle with traffic jams—just enjoy the commute with the kids and make getting there part of the adventure.

 Sonia is a veteran editor and writer for Mommy Poppins.
 She loves exploring greater New York with her husband and their three kids and is always on the looking out for innovative, educational and fun things to do with them.
 She is thrilled to have this platform to share what she finds with Mommy Poppins readers.

 Latest posts by Sonia

-The snow season is upon us and while you may be considering the practical aspects of snow fall like shoveling, commuting changes and other (hopefully minor) disruptions and annoyances, kids see powdery snow blanketing the yards, sidewalks and cars and all they can think of is ...
+The snow season is upon us—and while you may be considering the practical aspects of snow fall, like shoveling, commuting changes, and other (hopefully minor) disruptions and annoyances, kids see powdery snow blanketing the yards, sidewalks, and cars, and all they can think of is ...
 SNOW DAY!

-No worries, we've rounded up the most popular sledding destinations across the county, along with some helpful tips for keeping little ones safe while they sled.
+We've rounded up the most popular sledding destinations across the county, along with some helpful tips for keeping little ones safe while they sled.